 First Response: Working on the Front Lines of the Opioid Crisis Training Course is accredited by CAPCE for 1 credit hour.

-Kendall K. Hall (M.D., St. Louis University School of Medicine, and M.S., Healthcare Quality and Patient Safety, Northwestern University) is a Managing Director at IMPAQ International, and she serves as an internal subject matter expert in the areas of patient safety and healthcare quality improvement.
-She leads the work of IMPAQ’s Quality Improvement and Patient Safety content area and serves as project director and senior advisor on related projects.
-She serves as Project Director for the National Content Developer for the Centers for Medicare and Medicaid Services (CMS) Partnership for Patients initiative, which aims to reduce all-cause patient harm and reduce readmissions for hospitalized patients.
-She also serves as a senior technical advisor on two programs: CMS’s Strategic Innovation Engine and the Agency for Healthcare Research and Quality (AHRQ) TeamSTEPPS (Team Strategies & Tools to Enhance Performance & Patient Safety).
+Kendall K. Hall (M.D., St. Louis University School of Medicine, and M.S., Healthcare Quality and Patient Safety, Northwestern University) is a Principal Associate, Health and Environment at Abt Associates, where she manages national projects in patient safety and healthcare quality improvement.
+She previously served as a Managing Director at IMPAQ International, where she led the work of IMPAQ’s Quality Improvement and Patient Safety content area and served as project director and senior advisor on related projects.
+She served as Project Director for the National Content Developer for the Centers for Medicare and Medicaid Services (CMS) Partnership for Patients initiative, which aimed to reduce all-cause patient harm and reduce readmissions for hospitalized patients.
+She also served as a senior technical advisor on two programs: CMS’s Strategic Innovation Engine and the Agency for Healthcare Research and Quality (AHRQ) TeamSTEPPS (Team Strategies & Tools to Enhance Performance & Patient Safety).
 Dr. Hall also served as a Medical Officer in the AHRQ Center for Quality Improvement and Patient Safety.
-Dr. Hall is board certified in emergency medicine and licensed to practice medicine in Maryland.
+Dr. Hall is board certified in emergency medicine.

-For questions about the online course, or all other disaster technical assistance inquires contact SAMHSA DTAC at 800-308-3515 or firstname.lastname@example.org.
+For questions about the online course, or all other disaster technical assistance inquiries, contact SAMHSA DTAC at 800–308–3515 or email@example.com.